johnwargo/johnwargo-static-11ty/src/posts/2024/displaying-eleventy-version.md

 timestamp: 2024-12-29T16:25:44.548Z
 ---

+**Update:** Soon after I posted a link to this article on Mastodon, the Eleventy team responded with

+> @johnwargo you needn’t parse your package.json for a meta generator element: you can use `{{ eleventy.generator }}` directly, it’s supplied for free by Eleventy!
+Docs: https://www.11ty.dev/docs/data-eleventy-supplied/#use-with-meta-namegenerator

+So it turns out you don't need any of the stuff that follows. :-)

+***

 A while back, I added the Eleventy build details to the footer of this site; here's what it looks like today:

 {% image "src/images/2024/jmw-site-footer.png", "A screenshot of this site's footer", "image-full" %}